Premiere of the book: Made in Hong Kong. Cinema of the Times of Change

 - Victor Fan - Locating Tongzhi/Tungzi Cinema: Hong Kong LGBTQI+ Films since 1997

-- Karen Fang - Pictures of Objection: Hong Kong Independent Cinema After 1997
+- Karen Fang - Pictures of Dissent: Hong Kong Independent Cinema After 1997

 - Derek Chiu - Film Censorship in Hong Kong: Between the Law and Experience